-Dealing with people who are distressed, angry or otherwise challenging to manage can be one of the most difficult part of someone’s role.
-This can equally apply to external customers and clients, or colleagues and employees.
 Providing training to people likely to be exposed to challenging behaviours – to enable them to better understand what is behind the behaviour and how to safely intervene or de-escalate the situation – is important for the wellbeing of those on both sides of the interaction.

-- Background factors that may be causing distress
+- background factors that may be causing distress

-- Strategies for dealing with anger
+- strategies for dealing with anger and distress

-- What to do if customers or colleagues are at risk of suicide
+- what to do if customers or colleagues are at risk of suicide

-- Self-care strategies to use during and after difficult interactions.
+- self-care strategies to use during and after difficult interactions.